bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Finds the indexes of all elements in the given list that satisfy the provided testing function.
+### Finds the indexes of all elements in the given list that satisfy the provided testing function

 -   Use `enumerate()` and a list comprehension to return the indexes of the all element in `lst` for which `fn` returns `True`.

 ```py
 def find_index_of_all(lst, fn):